 Here is a short exert from Wikipedia: “In psychology, procrastination refers to the act of replacing high-priority actions with tasks of lower priority, or doing something from which one derives enjoyment, and thus putting off important tasks to a later time….”

 So why is it that people procrastinate?
 In NLP we are not so interested in why people do what they do.
 We are however determined to help our clients stop doing a certain behaviour, or lack of behaviour in the case of procrastination.
 Typically our clients come to us for life coaching or business coaching when they want to stop procrastinating and start taking action.

 How do you stop procrastinating?

-So what do we do?
-How do we help them?
-Well, we use a number of techniques, including hypnosis, but most often we use a NLP technique called chaining anchors.
+There are a number of techniques to help people overcome procrastination, including hypnosis, but most often we use a NLP technique called chaining anchors.
 The current stuck state of procrastination is quite far removed from the desired state of being motivated.
 So we need to find some intermediate states that will help the client to move from being stuck to being motivated.

 In basic terms what we do, is the following:

 1. Get in rapport.